 Alternatives to “Second To None”

-There are some words that you can use in place of the phrase “second to none” that will mean the same thing.
+There are some words that you can use in place of the interesting idiomatic saying “second to none” that will mean the same thing.
 Some of the words you could use include:

 Second To None Meaning | Picture